pramine/environment-operator/Readme.md

 # Environment operator

 The purpose of Environment Operator is to provide a seamless application deployment capability for a given environment within Kubernetes.
 It can easily hook into existing CI/CD pipeline capabilities including our [CI/CD pipeline](https://github.com/pearsontechnology/deployment-pipeline-jenkins-plugin) as well as a typical Jenkins server through a [Jenkins plugin](https://github.com/pearsontechnology/environment-operator-jenkins-plugin).
-The code is 100% open source and merge requests will be gladly accepted.
 <br>
 Each environment (development, staging, production) has it’s own definition and a separate endpoint to perform deployments.